norvig/paip-lisp/docs/chapter11.md

 The following Prolog metainterpreter has three main relations.
 The relation clause is used to store clauses that make up the rules and facts that are to be interpreted.
 The relation `prove` is used to prove a goal.
-It calls `prove`-`all`, which attempts to prove a list of goals, `prove`-`all` succeeds in two ways: (1) if the list is empty, or (2) if there is some clause whose head matches the first goal, and if we can prove the body of that clause, followed by the remaining goals:
+It calls `prove-all`, which attempts to prove a list of goals, `prove-all` succeeds in two ways: (1) if the list is empty, or (2) if there is some clause whose head matches the first goal, and if we can prove the body of that clause, followed by the remaining goals:

 ```lisp
 (<- (prove ?goal) (prove-all (?goal)))